You wrote poems all April long. Now what?

 7. Editing exercise 2

-You will also have some asynchronous homework between classes, including submitting a poem for instructor feedback, giving your cohort-mates feedback (advanced cohort only), and working with feedback on your own poems.
+You will also have some asynchronous homework between classes, including giving your cohort-mates feedback and working with feedback on your own poems.

-Zoom links are emailed to participants the day of the workshop and provided in a Google Classroom with all other course materials.
+Zoom links are emailed to participants the day of the workshop and provided in a Heartbeat app course with all other course materials.

 Workshop Outline